cambirch/aps-sql/README.md

 ### Installing for use ###

 This module is **not** published to NPM nor will it be anytime soon.
-This is important at this point!
+This is important at this point because if it **were** published, you would just npm install <package-name>!

 Using this module requires a few simple steps in order to install it as a natural NPM module.